zboxfs/zbox-docs/docs/api/browser.md

 Enumerations:

-- START
+- Start

   Set the offset to the number of bytes from start of object.

-- END
+- End

   Set the offset to the size of object plus the specified number of bytes.

-- CURRENT
+- Current

   Set the offset to the current position plus the specified number of bytes.